 Prerequisites: Completion of all course work in the Semiconductor Manufacturing Equipment Technician program.
-This course integrates on-campus classroom study with practical hands-on work experience.
-The student, the student's supervisor and the instructor/coordinator will establish specific goals for the student to accomplish in Semiconductor equipment installation and maintenance.
+This course integrates on-campus classroom study with practical hands-on work experience. the student's supervisor student. instructor/coordinator will establish specific goals for the student to accomplish in Semiconductor equipment installation and maintenance.
 Also requires an average of one hour per week of lecture/seminar.
-(1 Lec., 16 Lab.)
+(1 Lec., 16